SpaceOddish/spaceoddish.github.io/_posts/2026-08-17-ao3-bookmarking.md

 =COUNTIF(C23:C800, C23) > 1
 ```

-It lights up in read if a URL appears twice in the column.
+It lights up in red if a URL appears twice in the column.
 It's only useful if you're after unique bookmarks and not tracking re-reads—I'm not so duplicates may inflate my stats unnecessarily.
 I think I might post here my spreadsheet here later, maybe someone would find it useful.
 I'll attach a step-by-step tutorial too.
 Once I'm done with the R script for my 2020-2025 reading stats, I'll likely post it as well.

 <script
     src="https://utteranc.es/client.js"